sosterwalder/bti7311/README.md

 bti7311
 =======

-Repositor for the module BTI7311
+Repository for the module BTI7311